 Scalability

-The first essential element required for a cloud-native time-series database is scalability.
+The first essential element required for a cloud native industrial data platform is scalability.
 To achieve scalability for massive data sets, TDengine shards data by data collection point and partitions data by time.

 Sharding: All data from a single data collection point is stored in only one vnode, though each vnode can store the data of multiple data collection points.
 The vnode stores the time-series data and also the metadata, such as tags and schema, for the data collection point.
 Each data collection point is assigned to a specific vnode by consistent hashing, thereby distributing the data from multiple data collection points across different nodes.